Avoid swirl marks with my random orbit sander?

-We are going to use 100 or 120 grit now.
-Start on one edge of the surface and gently guide the sander down the length of your surface going with the grain.
+Move on to the next grit, start on one edge of the surface and gently guide the sander down the length of your surface going with the grain.

 Don’t get crazy with the sander moving it back and forth.
 Don’t push down too hard on the sander.
-A firm grip is all that is needed.
-Guide the sander to the other end, do not force it and keep it flat, let the sander do the work.
+A firm grip is all that is needed, let the sander do the work.
+Guide the sander to the other end, do not force it and keep it flat.

 When you reach the end, start back the other way, overlap your last path about 1/4 of your sanding disk.
 Think of it like mowing a lawn.
 You don’t start your mower and run around the yard

 Step three: Rinse and repeat.
-Here are the grits I recommend.
-80, 120, 150, 180, 220.
 Do not try to skip a grit just because you can’t see the swirls.
 They will haunt you as soon as you apply stain.
 Finally, I hand sand using a sanding block wrapped with 220 to remove any big rings the sander sometimes leaves.
 If you’re able to use a vacuum connected to your sander, do it.
-That will help keep your paper and surface a lot cleaner, more importantly, you don’t want to suck all that dust down your pipes.
+That will help keep your paper and surface a lot cleaner.

 Here is a small break down of what we just covered.